HybridThingsLab/robodada/README.md

 ROBODADA is an open-source toolkit to map facial expressions to body language of a robot.
 By adapting appearance and kinetic behavior, different aspects of interaction with emotion-aware robots can be explored in a playful manner.

 A web-based interface allows you to move a two-axis robot, record different motion patterns and assign them to the seven basic emotions by [Ekman](https://www.researchgate.net/publication/318447136_Basic_Emotions).
 When you activate your webcam, ROBODADA tries to interpret your emotion based on a pretrained model for face expression and selects the corresponding motion pattern of the robot.
 We use the [face-api.js API](https://github.com/justadudewhohacks/face-api.js/) for face expression detection.
 We are aware, that machine based emotion detection has to be critically [discussed](https://www.theverge.com/2019/7/25/8929793/emotion-recognition-analysis-ai-machine-learning-facial-expression-review).
 ROBODADA underlines, that a machine is not really able to detect emotions, it just tries to classify features of [face landmarks](https://github.com/justadudewhohacks/face-api.js/#models-face-landmark-detection) through a pretrained model.
+The system just makes decisions on values, which can be measured.

-ROBODADA is a playful approach for further discussion:
+We see ROBODADA as a playful approach for further discussion:
-* How does a machine sees us?
+* How does a machine actually sees us?
 * How do we interpret the behaviour of a machine?
 * How is a machine’s behaviour affecting our behaviour?
 * ...